 - Use a daily nasal rinse such as NeilMed Sinus Rinse

 - Get up with the sun.
 Go to bed early.

 - Avoid emotional stress.
 Stop worrying.
-Turn off electronics at 8pm.
+Turn off all Wifi and electronics at 8pm.

 - Be kind to yourself.
 Practice self-love.
 Negative emotions increase risk of disease.

 - Keep these herbs handy: Reishi Mushroom extract, John’s Wort, a bottle of Yu Ping Feng Wan, called the Jade Windscreen Formula.

 - Stay warm.
 Avoid getting chilled in the cold seasons.

 - Drink warm liquids with lemon or lime.
 Avoid cold foods and beverages.

 - Breathe clean air.
 Avoid smoking and polluted air, which damages the lungs.